Your 2026 Guide to the Tax Residency Certificate in the UAE for Individuals

 Q4.
 What is a tax residency certificate in the UAE?

 Q5.
-How to get an individual tax residency certificate in UAE?
+How to get an individual tax residency certificate in the UAE?

 The certificate is obtained by applying online through the Federal Tax Authority (FTA) EmaraTax portal.
-You must register an account, submit the required documents (passport, Emirates ID, visa, 6-month bank statement, residency proof, and entry/exit report), and pay the application fees.
+You must register an account, submit the required documents, including a valid passport, bank statements, and residency proof, and pay the application fees.

 Q6.
 How to get tax residency in the UAE?